yabejones/Coursera_Getting_Cleaning_Data/README.md

 The specific figures in each column represent an average of the multiple readings of mean and standard deviations in a variety of motions in the X-, Y-, and Z- directions, magnitudes etc. that were captured as the subjects engaged in the various activities.
+There were a total of 66 different measurement types (columns) pretaining to mean and standard deviations of readings, out of an original assortment of 561 columns.

 The data are from the UCI data repository and provided by Professor Leek on the Coursera website.